 Click on "Admission" and you should get to a page titled "Admission," not "Getting In" or "Forms & Applications."
 There is more latitude with links in the body of the text, but the relevance between the name of the link and the page it links to should be readily apparent.

-Use straightforward wording in the navigation.
+Use Clear Wording in the Navigation

-A clever but obscure link name can be confusing and even frustrating... and may hurt your searchability.
-When possible, shorten your menu link text.
-Users should be able to glance at your menu and know which item to click.
+A clever but obscure link name can be confusing and even frustrating, and may hurt your searchability.
+When possible, shorten your menu link text — users should be able to glance at your menu and know which item to click.
 Creating menu links that are long and wordy can hinder this process.

-If the content is appropriate to include in your menu, it's probably best to create it as a page (or section of pages) in your site — including the content on a webpage is a more mobile friendly and accessible option.
+If the content is appropriate to include in your menu, it's probably best to create it as a page (or section of pages) in your site — including the content on a webpage is always a more mobile friendly and accessible option.
 If the content must remain as a PDF or other file type, either include it as a link on a page, or perhaps as a Related Link in the right column.

 Menu items help users to successfully navigate your site.
 We recommend displaying parent and sibling folders with the following exceptions: